 You Know the Truth by the Way it Feels

-Learning how to honestly express "yes" and “no” is the cornerstone and fundamental foundation of developing positive self esteem and true intimacy.
+Learning how to honestly express “no” is the cornerstone and fundamental foundation of developing positive self esteem and true intimacy.
 As a culture we are trained to cut ourselves off from the truth of what we are feeling.
 Only by getting in touch with our body, by connecting viscerally with our true self, can we gain a sense of who we really are, our priorities and true values.

 One of the clearest lessons from contemporary neuroscience is that our sense of ourselves is anchored in a vital connection with our bodies.
 We do not truly know ourselves unless we can feel and interpret our physical sensations; we need to register and act on these sensations to navigate safely through life.
 While numbing (or compensatory sensation seeking) may make life tolerable, the price you pay is that you lose awareness of what is going on inside your body and, with that, the sense of being fully, sensually alive.

 From the The Body Keeps Score by Bessel Van Der Kolk, M.D.

 “Finding the center of strength within ourselves is in the long run the best contribution we can make to our fellow men. ...
 One person with indigenous inner strength exercises a great calming effect on panic among people around him.
 This is what our society needs — not new ideas and inventions; important as these are, and not geniuses and supermen, but persons who can "be", that is, persons who have a center of strength within themselves.”

 Embodied alignment is the integration between the descending gross physical and ascending subtle forces of manifest existence.
 An inner “line” expressed within the constant relational field of earth's gravity and the infinite space of sky.
 The integration of masculine and feminine energy within ourselves.